mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquenfe-1-0-0.md

 - Smart Contracts in C#: Developers Guide[61]

 This specification defines the following:
-- "BlueToque Non-Fungible Entity (NFE)" Identifier Syntax and Construction
+- "BlueToqueTools Non-Fungible Entity (NFE)" Identifier Syntax and Construction
-- "BlueToque Non-Fungible Entity (NFE)" DID Document CRUD Abstract Interface
+- "BlueToqueTools Non-Fungible Entity (NFE)" DID Document CRUD Abstract Interface

-This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure apps, agents, services and platforms that are compliant with the "BlueToque Non-Fungible Entity (NFE)" DID Method specification.
+This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure apps, agents, services and platforms that are compliant with the "BlueToqueTools Non-Fungible Entity (NFE)" DID Method specification.

 ### Out-of-Scope

 The following topics are out-of-scope:
-- Descriptions of any specific design, implementation, or deployment details for any particular software platform that might support the "BlueToque Non-Fungible Entity (NFE)" DID Method.
+- Descriptions of any specific design, implementation, or deployment details for any particular software platform that might support the "BlueToqueTools Non-Fungible Entity (NFE)" DID Method.

 ### Intended Audience